filecoin-project/specs/expected-consensus.md

 This is useful as it reduces opportunities for grinding, across forks or sybil identities.

 However this introduces a tradeoff:
-- The lookback means that a miner can know K rounds in advance that they will win, decreasing the cost of running a targeted attack (given they have local predictability).
+- The randomness lookback means that a miner can know K rounds in advance that they will win, decreasing the cost of running a targeted attack (given they have local predictability).
 - It means electionProofs are stored separately from new tickets on a block, taking up more space on-chain.